Our

 InfraDiffusion introduces a zero-shot framework for enhancing masonry point clouds.
 The method projects sparse and noisy LiDAR scans into depth maps using virtual camera projection and restores them with an adapted diffusion-based model (DDNM) enhanced by boundary masking.
 This produces clean, geometrically consistent depth maps without task-specific training or ground-truth supervision.
 By coupling these restored maps with the Segment Anything Model (SAM), InfraDiffusion significantly improves brick-level segmentation in tunnels and bridges.
 The approach addresses the challenges of fine-grained masonry inspection in low-light or data-sparse environments and opens new pathways for scalable, automated structural health monitoring.

-Physics-Informed Machine Learning for Deep Excavations
+Physics-Informed Machine Learning for Underground Construction

 Advanced 3D modelling and live site monitoring are common for urban basement construction, yet they remain largely disconnected.
 The absence of feedback between monitored behaviour and design models currently limits optimisation during construction.
 This challenge is particularly critical as the industry increasingly seeks to reuse old inner-city foundations, where monitored performance is essential both (a) to justify reuse and (b) to inform new superstructure design.